-6.6.
+6.7.
 DISABLING SECURITY

 Security is enabled by default.
-Broker security can be enabled or disabled by setting the security-enabled> parameter in the security-enabled> parameter
+Broker security can be enabled or disabled by setting the security-enabled> parameter in the core> element of the broker.xml configuration file.

 - 1. Open the broker.xml file. - 2.
 Locate the <security-enabled> parameter. - 3.
 Edit the entry as needed: - Set the parameter to false to disable security: